ECAP Blog-Texas Teacher Certification Information

 The outlook for elementary teaching jobs in Texas is bright.
 In addition to anticipated job growth in the state, the immediate outlook for elementary teachers includes higher pay and retirement contributions.

-If you’re considering teaching elementary school students, the next step is to forgo your path to fulfilling your dream.
+If you’re considering teaching elementary school students, the next step is to create your path to fulfilling your dream.

-There are a handful of ways you can earn your teaching certification in the state, including enrolling in an alternative education program.
+There are a handful of ways you can earn your teaching certification in Texas, including enrolling in an alternative education program.
 Nearly 50% of all new teachers are prepared through alternative programs, such as ECAP.

 Perfect for college grads, those pursuing a career change who have a bachelor’s degree, stay-at-home parents and retirees returning to the workforce, military personnel entering a second career and professionals in the medical field such as nursing, an alternative teaching program offers: